CUSTOMER ANALYTICS2025-11-12

 Operating Systems: The various operating systems used by the customer in the process.

-Windows, MAC OS, Unix, Linux, iOS, Android, etc. Each can allow you different levels of personalization and customization to improve the intimacy of the customer with the brand.
+Windows, MAC OS, Unix, Linux, iOS, Android, etc. Each can allow you to offer different levels of personalization and customization, thereby enhancing the intimacy between the customer and the brand.

-Build a Customer Context: Build up a detailed database of your client and capture everything you know about them, including contacts and conversations.
+Build a Customer Context: Develop a detailed database of your clients, capturing all relevant information about them, including contacts and conversations.

-Collect a lead’s life events such as birthdays, marriage anniversaries, divorce, vacation plans, movie outings, weekend plans, wish lists, marital status, kids, zip codes, income bands, degrees, shopping habits, and preferred stores.
+Collect a lead’s life events, such as birthdays, marriage anniversaries, divorces, vacation plans, movie outings, weekend plans, wish lists, marital status, children, zip codes, income bands, educational degrees, shopping habits, and preferred stores.

 Customers may also be grouped by similar psychographic variables such as values, beliefs, buying patterns, and lifestyle choices.